branflake2267/test-project/README.md

 2. There is no import here, so make your settings match:
 <img src="eclipse/settings/code-style/gwt-sort-order.png" />

+###Sort members
-* First, members should be sorted by category.
+First, members should be sorted by category.

 1. `Types`
 2. `Static Fields`
 3. `Static Initializers`